 In the event of conflicts between multiple --rewrite-database options, the last --rewrite-database option used, reading from left to right, is the one that takes effect.
-For example, if --rewrite-database=db1, db2 --rewrite-database=db1, db3 is used, only --rewrite-database=db1, db3 is honored, and --rewrite-database=db1, db2 is ignored.
-It is also possible to restore from multiple databases to a single database, so that --rewrite-database=db1, db3 --rewrite-database=db2, db3 restores all tables and data from databases db1 and db2 into database db3.
+For example, if --rewrite-database=db1, db2 --rewrite-database=db1, db3 is used, only --rewrite-database=db1, db3 is is in solved.
+It is also possible to restore from multiple databases to a single database, so that --rewrite-database=db1, db3 --rewrite-database=db1, db3 restores all tables and data from databases db1 and db2 into database db3.